Upton, New York

-Upton is a hamlet and census-designated place (CDP) on Long Island in the town of Brookhaven.
-It is the home of the Brookhaven National Laboratory and a National Weather Service weather forecast office.
+Upton is a hamlet and census-designated place (CDP) located on Eastern Long Island in the town of Brookhaven in Suffolk County, New York, United States.
+It is the home of the Brookhaven National Laboratory and a National Weather Service (NWS) Weather Forecast Office (WFO) on the grounds of the national lab.
+This NWS WFO is code "OKX", and serves the New York metropolitan area.